itfellover/Kali_Nethunter_2013_Build/README.md

 /bin/bash ./stockNexusFlash.sh 32gb

-Stock flashing can take some time to complete, once it's finished update any additional updates that may need to be installed and configure developer options with USB debugging enabled to continue to the next step.
+Stock flashing can take some time to complete, once it's finished, update any additional updates that may need to be installed and configure developer options with USB debugging enabled to continue to the next step.
 Once done click enter.

-Flash with your Kali image, install TWRP and SuperSU:
+Flash with your custom Kali NetHunter image, install TWRP and SuperSU:

 /bin/bash ./twrpFlash.sh